Hussien-Haidar/PSM/README.md

 You can simply visit the website, I hosted it on 000Webhost.
 Click on (https://hussien300.000webhostapp.com/PSM/).

-login to admin dashboard, use the following credential: username and password = admin
+login to admin dashboard, use the following credential: username and password = admin login to pharmacist dashboard, use the following credential: username = hussien, password = haidar